enterstudio/Webtekprosjekt/README.txt

 c.
 XML
 "Sitemap"
-We have used xml for our sitemap.
+We have used xml for our sitemap.[Insert content from Sigurd here] Lorem ipsum

 d.
 Client-side Programming: Javascript
 The header on every page